Contractors Flock To Joplin, Mo., To Find Work

 GLINTON: Now Trejo and his wife are waiting for the insurance adjustor to inspect their home and tell them what it's worth.

-Mr. MIKE YORK (American Family Insurance): The fact that you're standing tells me you're OK.
+MIKE YORK: The fact that you're standing tells me you're OK.
 How about the rest of the family?

 GLINTON: Mike York is with American Family Insurance, one of the many insurance companies that have set up shop in Joplin to process claims for families like the Trejos.
 Today, he's exploring what's left of their home.